awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 You can create a custom patch baseline that targets only these patches, or use the predefined `AWS-AmazonLinux2DefaultPatchBaseline` patch baseline\.
 In other words, you can use `AWS-AmazonLinux2DefaultPatchBaseline` with Amazon Linux 2 instances on which Kernel Live Patching is enabled, and kernel live updates will be applied\.

 **Note**
 The `AWS-AmazonLinux2DefaultPatchBaseline` configuration specifies a seven\-day waiting period after a patch is released before it is installed automatically\.
 If you don't want to wait seven days for kernel live patches to be auto\-approved, you can create and use a custom patch baseline\.
 In your patch baseline, you can specify no auto\-approval waiting period, or specify a shorter or longer one\.
-For more information, see [Create a custom patch baseline](sysman-patch-baseline-console.md)\.
+For more information, see [Working with custom patch baselines](sysman-patch-baseline-console.md)\.

 We recommend the following strategy to patch your instances with kernel live updates: